Deejpotter/cnc-tools/README.md

 - **Price Difference Tool** - Compare prices and calculate differences between products or services

+## Admin Panel

+The CNC Tools application includes an Admin Panel accessible via the `/admin` route.
+This panel provides administrative functionalities based on user roles defined in Clerk's `publicMetadata`.

+### Roles

+- **Admin**: Users with `publicMetadata.isAdmin: true`.
+These users can access general administrative tools and features within the admin panel.
+- **Master Admin**: A specific user designated by their User ID (currently `user_2yFautivzaceEYXXlepE2IMUsEE`) who also has `publicMetadata.isMaster: true` (and typically `isAdmin: true` as well).
+Master Admins have extended privileges, including:
+  - **User Management**: Ability to view a list of all users.
+  - **Role Management**: Ability to promote/demote users to/from Admin by updating their `publicMetadata.isAdmin` flag via the admin UI.

+### Accessing the Admin Panel

+- The "Admin" link appears in the navigation bar if the logged-in user has either `isAdmin: true` or `isMaster: true` in their `publicMetadata`.
+- Direct navigation to `/admin` is also supported, with access checks performed on the page.

+### Configuration & Troubleshooting

+- Set `NEXT_PUBLIC_API_URL` in your `.env.local` to point to the backend API (e.g., `NEXT_PUBLIC_API_URL=http://localhost:5000`).
+- User roles (`isAdmin`, `isMaster`) must be configured in the Clerk dashboard by setting the appropriate `publicMetadata` for each user.
+  - For the Master Admin: `{ "isAdmin": true, "isMaster": true }`
+  - For regular Admins: `{ "isAdmin": true }`
+- If user management features do not work, check that:
+  - The backend is running and accessible at the API URL.
+  - The logged-in user has the correct Clerk metadata.
+  - Environment variables are set correctly in both frontend and backend.

 ## Getting Started

 First, run the development server: